 Changing minds one at a time is a slow process, but it’s having an effect.
 In March 2013, the Pew Research Center for the People and Press reported that:

 “[T]he rise in support for marriage equality over the past 10 years was among the largest changes in opinion on any policy issue over this time period.”

-Of those who said they changed their mind on the issue, 37 percent said the reason was they have gay friends or family.
+Of those who said they changed their mind on the issue, 37% said the reason was they have gay friends or family.
+And whether you know it or not, guaranteed you DO have gay friends or family.